-The best CBD products for stress include body oils, gummies, and tinctures.
+The best CBD products for stress include gummies, tinctures, and bath bombs.
 Which works best for you may depend on your preference for isolate, broad-spectrum, or full-spectrum CBD and potency.

 Healthline has sole editorial control over this article.
 Potential uses for the products listed here are not health claims made by the manufacturers.
 The information in this article is intended to be general in nature.
 It’s not intended to be a substitute for medical advice from a healthcare professional.
 Healthline encourages you to make any treatment decisions with your healthcare professional.

 Cannabidiol, widely known as CBD, is a cannabinoid derived from the cannabis plant.
 CBD doesn’t contain any tetrahydrocannabinol (THC), meaning it’s unlikely you’ll feel “high” when taking it.